 Police And Emergency Services Appreciation Night — “PAESAN” — is an annual tradition in Pacific Beach going back more than 40 years.
 It’s a community BBQ and awards ceremony honoring the first responders who serve our community, taking place one evening every September.
 It’s also a fundraiser.
 Each year a group is honored and supported — rotating among lifeguards, firefighters, park rangers and police.
 Typically PBTC purchases items that are needed but not funded by the current City budget.

-This year, PAESAN will be on September 22, 4:00 – 6:30 pm, at North Crown Point Shores Rotary Club Pavilion (3700 Corona Oriente Road, just off Crown Point Drive at Moorland Drive).
-See the flyer.
+The 2022 edition of PAESAN will take place on September 28, 4:00 – 6:30 pm, at North Crown Point Shores Rotary Club Pavilion (3700 Corona Oriente Road, just off Crown Point Drive at Moorland Drive).
+Save the date!

 About PAESAN 2020